timfulker/musobuddy/replit.md

 # MusoBuddy

 ## Overview
-MusoBuddy is a platform designed to streamline administrative tasks for musicians, such as bookings, contracts, and invoices.
-Its vision is to become a user-friendly, scalable, and globally leading solution for music career management, offering an integrated suite of tools including AI-powered email parsing and response generation, thereby enhancing musicians' professional lives and market potential.
+MusoBuddy is a platform designed to centralize and streamline administrative tasks for musicians, encompassing bookings, contracts, and invoicing.
+Its primary goal is to offer a user-friendly, scalable, and globally leading solution for music career management.
+Key capabilities include AI-powered email parsing and response generation, aiming to enhance musicians' professional lives, increase efficiency, and maximize their market potential.
+The project envisions a future where musicians can focus more on their art and less on administrative overhead, positioning MusoBuddy as an indispensable tool in the music industry.

 ## User Preferences
 Preferred communication style: Simple, everyday language.